-- 2.1 The neighbourhood area lies within the area administered by the Local Planning Authority of Dorset Council and is being prepared in the context of the adopted Christchurch and East Dorset Core Strategy (2014)15, the saved policies of the 2002 East Dorset Local Plan (saved policies)16, the Bournemouth, Christchurch, Poole, and Dorset Waste Plan (2019)17, and the Bournemouth, Christchurch, Poole, and Dorset Mineral Sites Plan (2019)18. - 2.2 It is also being prepared in the context of the emerging Dorset Council Local Plan (DCLP)19, which is expected to be adopted in 2026.
-Issues and options consultation for the emerging DCLP was undertaken in January 202120. - 2.3 Wimborne St Giles is not explicitly listed within the 'Network and Hierarchy of Centres' in the emerging DCLP, and due to its size, is described as a 'Tier 4' settlement, which are 'typically smaller villages which have a population of less than 500 and few facilities'. - 2.4 In terms of the spatial strategy for the emerging DCLP, 'smaller villages' will not be the focus for growth in rural areas, and 'development within it should accord with the policies in the neighbourhood plan, which should have already taken account of 'local needs' and considered the scale of development that the village can accommodate'.
-Although no indicative housing figure has been provided through the DCLP, Knowlton Parish Group are currently working with Dorset Council in terms of an informal indicative figure (30 dwellings).
+- The neighbourhood area lies within the area administered by the Local Planning Authority of Dorset Council and is being prepared in the context of the adopted Christchurch and East Dorset Core Strategy (2014), the saved policies of the 2002 East Dorset Local Plan (saved policies), the Bournemouth, Christchurch, Poole, and Dorset Waste Plan (2019), and the Bournemouth, Christchurch, Poole, and Dorset Mineral Sites Plan (2019). - It is also being prepared in the context of the emerging Dorset Council Local 2.2 Plan (DCLP), which is expected to be adopted in 2027.
+Issues and options consultation for the emerging DCLP was undertaken in January 2021.
+The information from this consultation will be used to inform a new-style Dorset Council Local Plan, for which scoping and early engagement is expected to commence later this year. - Wimborne St Giles is not explicitly listed within the 'Network and Hierarchy of Centres' in the emerging DCLP, and due to its size, is described as a 'Tier 4' settlement, which are 'typically smaller villages which have a population of less than 500 and few facilities'. - In terms of the spatial strategy for the emerging DCLP, 'smaller villages' will not be the focus for growth in rural areas, and 'development within it should accord with the policies in the neighbourhood plan, which should have already taken account of 'local needs' and considered the scale of development that the village can accommodate'.
+Although no indicative housing figure has been provided through the DCLP, Knowlton Parish Group are currently working with Dorset Council in terms of an indicative figure (30 dwellings).

-15 Christchurch and East Dorset adopted local plan 2014
+&lt;sup>15 Christchurch and East Dorset adopted local plan 2014

-16 East Dorset Local Plan 2002
+&lt;sup>16 East Dorset Local Plan 2002

-17 2019 Waste Plan
+Waste Plan

-18 Minerals Sites Plan
+&lt;sup>18 Minerals Sites Plan